 Part of a higher ranked domain name in DNS hierarchy; e.g. example.domainregistration.com.au.

 Some services offer subdomain "registration" - but this usually isn't ideal for businesses and should probably be avoided for establishing a commercial website as the registrant of the upper hierarchy name has control over the address.
 Having your own name can also help with credibility.

-As mentioned, knowing the differences of all of the above really isn't all that important - but something you will need to know is how to register a domain name.
+As mentioned, understanding the differences between the above really isn't all that important - but something you will need to know is how to register a domain name.
 It's also a good idea to pick up some tips on choosing domains before you start your search and registration process.

 How to register a name: Enter your choice in the search tool and click 'GO'.
 If after the check the domain names search results show your choice is available, you will then have the option to proceed to purchase registration; which is a very quick and easy process - start a search and find your ideal website address now.